 If user changes the user password by configuration command, factory set password will change from 'MASIBUS' to the new password entered.
 User has to remember if the new password is configured by user as there is no option to read the set password.

-There is inbuilt master Password which cannot be changed by user.
-Please contact Masibus Customer Service department if user forgets their own set password.
+There is no master Password which cannot be changed by user.

 Unit will enter the configuration mode if correct password is typed and then press Enter.
 If User enters correct password, below messages will be seen.

 ENTER PASSWORD :